 Having a baby in the NICU can be life changing for siblings.
 We give big brothers and sisters reading books and coloring books to help them understand their sibling’s unexpected journey.

-Once a month, we offer parents an evening “out” on us, right here in the NICU.
-In the lobby, we serve a delicious dinner, prepared by the BWH catering services.
+Once a month, we offer parents an evening “out” on us, right here in the NICU Family Lounge.
 Parents truly feel cared for as they reconnect with each other and meet other parents going through the NICU experience.

 Several times a month we decorate onesies.
 Family members and supervised siblings can create a beautiful onesie for their little NICU miracle.
 The onesies are simple to paint and are beautiful.
 This activity brings out the artist in all, even the most reluctant painters.